Data Structures: Objects and Arrays

 If you want to save data in a file for later or send it to another computer over the network, you have to somehow convert these tangles of memory addresses to a description that can be stored or sent.
 You could send over your entire computer memory along with the address of the value you’re interested in, I suppose, but that doesn’t seem like the best approach.

 What we can do is serialize the data.
 That means it is converted into a flat description.
 A popular serialization format is called JSON (pronounced “Jason”), which stands for JavaScript Object Notation.
-It is widely used as a data storage and communication format on the Web, even in languages other than JavaScript.
+It is widely used as a data storage and communication format on the web, even with languages other than JavaScript.

 JSON looks similar to JavaScript’s way of writing arrays and objects, with a few restrictions.
 All property names have to be surrounded by double quotes, and only simple data expressions are allowed—no function calls, bindings, or anything that involves actual computation.
 Comments are not allowed in JSON.